cschoeller/pycandle/README.md

 model_trainer.start_training()
 ```

-This code snippet creates a directory for the current experiment run, runs training and validation of the model, creates a backup of all used code and forks console output in a log file.
+This code snippet creates a directory for the current experiment, runs training and validation of the model, creates a backup of all used code and forks console output in a log file.

 A complete example for training a model to classify hand-written MNIST digits can be found in [minimal_example/mnist.py](minimal_example/mnist.py).